thesofproject/sof-docs/introduction/index.rst

 	:alt: SDK Overview
 	:width: 1000px

-	`SDK example configuration showing development flow for SOF on the Intel Apollolake platform running Linux OS.
+	`SDK example configuration showing development flow for SOF on the Intel Apollo Lake platform running Linux OS.
 Note the choice of compiler toolchains and choice of optional DSP emulators.`

 SOF source code, tools, and topologies